-Under the Draft Law, the SEC would be composed of five members - the President, two Vice Presidents, and two additional Members.
+- 29. Under the Draft Law, the SEC would be composed of five members the President, two Vice Presidents, and two additional Members.
 All members of the SEC would be selected by Parliament based on an absolute majority vote.
-Members would receive an 8-year term, renewable once.
+Members would receive an 8-year term, renewable once. - 30.
+The proposed appointment term of 8 years for the SEC members is unusually long for election commissions, and may e.g. be compared with the tenure frequently assigned to members of constitutional courts or courts of law in countries where these are appointed for a definite term.
+However, it is to be recalled that the question of term here relates solely to the supreme body in the electoral administration system, and it would seem plausible to expect that the length of term should tend to increase its general independence.

-All members of the SEC are supposed to have professional qualifications, familiarity with the political and electoral system, and practical knowledge of elections.
+- 31. All members of the SEC are supposed to have professional qualifications, familiarity with the political and electoral system, and practical knowledge of elections.
 They could not be a candidate in an election, or a member of a political party.
-The President would also be required to have professional qualifications in law.
+The President would also be required to have professional qualifications in law. - 32.
 It can be said that the model of electoral administration at the SEC level in Croatia would shift from a "balanced, multi-partisan" approach to a "neutral, professional" basis under the Draft Law.
-The SEC as constituted under current law has a standing composition of judges and lawyers - the Presidency being filled ex officio by the President of the Supreme Court, and other members chosen by the Constitutional Court from Supreme Court judges and other distinguished legal practitioners.
-6 But, during elections, the current SEC is expanded to include a larger number (6) of nominees of the governing and opposition groups in Parliament.7

-6 Parliamentary Election Law, Art.
-45

-Other electoral commissions - including the Constituency Election Commissions (CEC) and Municipal (MEC) and City (CiEC) Commissions - would continue to be constituted under other law, particularly the Parliamentary Election Law.
-8 CECs for parliamentary elections are composed of three judges and/or lawyers, to which is added an expanded membership of four nominees of the governing and opposition groups in Parliament.
-9 (The expanded membership of the SEC is appointed upon formation of the constituencies, 10 and that of the CECs upon the determination of candidate lists.)
-11
+The SEC as constituted under current law has a standing composition of judges and lawyers the Presidency being filled ex officio by the President of the Supreme Court, and other members chosen by the Constitutional Court from Supreme Court judges and other distinguished legal practitioners.
+But, during elections, the current SEC is expanded to include a larger number (6) of nominees of the governing and opposition groups in Parliament. - 33.
+Other electoral commissions including the Constituency Election Commissions (CEC) and Municipal (MEC) and City (CiEC) Commissions would continue to be constituted under other law, particularly the Parliamentary Election Law.
+CECs for parliamentary elections are composed of three judges and/or lawyers, to which is added an expanded membership of four nominees of the governing and opposition groups in Parliament.
+(The expanded membership of the SEC is appointed upon formation of the constituencies, and that of the CECs upon the determination of candidate lists.) - 34.
 The structure of electoral administration proposed through the Draft Law would thus establish a nominally independent, neutral and professional SEC.
 Below that, the CECs and MEC/CiECs would continue to operate only during electoral periods, and to have a balanced, multi-partisan character.
-Election Committees (EC), which carry out operations at polling stations, would be mainly composed of political party representatives.

-In principle, the structure described above can achieve the goal of independent and objective electoral administration.12 In addition, it follows the recommendations of expert bodies favoring the formation of independent, impartial electoral commissions in newly established democracies in Central and Eastern Europe and the Commonwealth of Independent States.13
+Election Committees (EC), which carry out operations at polling stations, would be mainly composed of political party representatives. - 35.
+In principle, the structure described above can achieve the goal of independent and objective electoral administration.
+12 In addition, it follows the recommendations of expert bodies favouring the formation of independent, impartial electoral commissions in newly established democracies in Central and Eastern Europe and the Commonwealth of Independent States.
+13

-The following issues, however, should be considered in connection with the precise provisions contained in the Draft Law concerning the method and term of appointments to the proposed permanent SEC:

-1. Method of Appointment

-Under the Draft Law, the President and other members of the SEC would be selected by Parliament.
-Under the Constitution, the Croatian Parliament has very broad powers.
-Among these is the power to "carry out elections, appointments and relief of office, in conformity with the Constitution and law".
-No other branch of the State, including the President or the Government, has explicit authority to appoint officials; except that these other branches can engage in activities which are not